junichi11/netbeans-php-enhancements/README.md

 ### Generate dummy image

 We can generate a dummy image with this feature to specific folder.
 Please right-click a folder > `Generate dummy image`

+### Convert to PHP short array syntax

+Convert array() to [].
+Right-click (file|directory) > Convert to php short array syntax

 ## License